 2. A PINE requests to access the PEGC for traffic relay to 5GS.

 3. The PEGC initiates PDU Session modification procedure with the PINE information sent to the SMF via NAS signalling.
 PINE information includes at least PINE ID.

-Editor’s Note: How does PEGC trigger PDU session modification request with PINE info is FFS.
+The criteria for triggering PDU Session modification request can be based on existing mechanism or implementation.

-4. The SMF determines whether authentication is required for the PINE.
+4. The SMF determines whether authentication is required for the PINE with PINE information.
 Authentication for PINE shall only be triggered if the PEGC has provided PINE ID.
 The SMF triggers the authentication procedure and send a message to AF via NEF.
 The authentication messages are included in a transparent container and conveyed between the PINE and the AF via 5GC.
 AF provides authentication result to SMF.
 In this case, authorization is performed based on authentication results.

 NOTE: Multiple round-trip messages may be needed as required by the authentication method used by the AF.
-The method used to authenticate the UE (e.g. whether over EAP or not) and the content of Authentication Messages (e.g. EAP packets) to support that method are out of scope of 3GPP.
+The EAP method used to authenticate the UE and the content of Authentication Messages to support that method are out of scope of 3GPP.

-Editor’s Note: How does 5GC/SMF identify PINE is FFS.

 5. The SMF updates the PCF with the PINE information in SM Policy Association Modification if PINE is authorized.

 6. The QoS flow for the PINE communication with 5GS is established via PDU session modification procedure.